qzakwani/nemu/README.md

 ### **4. Uninstallation**

-If you ever need to remove **Revmo**, the process is just as simple as installing it.
+If you ever need to remove **Nemu**, the process is just as simple as installing it.
 Run the following command in your terminal:

 ```sh
 sudo curl -fsSL https://raw.githubusercontent.com/qzakwani/nemu/refs/heads/main/scripts/uninstall.sh | sh